When to Book National Park Campsites in 2023

-Almost all facilities can be booked beginning 6 months in advance, and you might miss out if you don’t reserve your site within minutes of when it becomes available.
-So, for example, if you want the best chance of booking a campsite for July 1, you need to get online on February 1.
-Note that Fourth of July and Labor Day weekends are especially busy.
-If you have some flexibility with your trip, you’ll most likely have more success booking the more popular campsites on weekdays compared to weekends.
+Almost all facilities can be booked beginning 6 months in advance on Recreation.gov, and you might miss out if you don’t reserve your site within moments of when it becomes available.
+So, for example, if you want the best chance of booking a campsite for July 1, you need to get online on February 1 a few minutes before the bookings open.

 Yosemite National Park Camping